Meet Our Past Interns

 Where are they now?

-Daniel returned to the team in 2023 as a Field Technician, his current position.
-He has recently completed a master’s program in Geological Sciences at Ohio University, expanding on his undergraduate work on Dryosaurus elderae in WitmerLab.
+Daniel returned to the team in 2023 as a Field Technician and completed a master’s program in Geological Sciences at Ohio University, expanding on his undergraduate work on Dryosaurus elderae in WitmerLab, in the spring of 2025.

 Read about daniel's internship experience!